Cucujus

 Cucujus is a genus of beetles in the family Cucujidae, the flat bark beetles.
-It contains 19 currently recognized species and subspecies.
+It contains 25 currently recognized species and subspecies excluding the doubtful C. coloniarius.

 Description

 Species of Cucujus are of moderate size (6-25mm), greatly dorso-ventrally compressed, and brightly colored, often red or red and black.
-Additionally, they can distinguished from other members of the family by the head being generally wider than the pronotum with prominent temples, and the elongate, inverted male genitalia with a flagellum.
+Additionally, they can be distinguished from other members of the family by the head being generally wider than the pronotum with prominent temples, and the elongate, inverted male genitalia with a flagellum.
 The genus occurs throughout the Holarctic region, with indigenous species in North America, Europe, and Asia.
 It is most diverse in Asia.

 Ecology

 The biology of most species in the genus is poorly known.
 All life stages live under dead bark, where they apparently are predacious.
 Larvae also are dorso-ventrally compressed.
 Cucujus clavipes puniceus, which occurs in western North America, has been the subject of considerable research interest due to its ability to produce natural antifreeze compounds.